Amaral's blind snake

-Amaral's blind snake (Trilepida koppesi) is a species of snake in the family Leptotyphlopidae.
+Amaral's blind snake (Trilepida koppesi), also known commonly as cobra-cega and cobra-de-chumbinho in Brazilian Portuguese, is a species of snake in the family Leptotyphlopidae.
 The species is native to South America.

 Etymology

 The specific name, koppesi, is in honor of S.J.
 Koppes, who collected the holotype in 1934.

+Description

+T. koppesi may attain a snout-to-vent length (SVL) of 34 cm.

 Geographic range

-Trilepida koppesi is endemic to Brazil, where it is found in the Distrito Federal and in the Brazilian states of Bahia, Goiás, and Mato Grosso.
+T. koppesi is endemic to Brazil, where it is found in the Distrito Federal and the Brazilian states of Bahia, Goiás, and Mato Grosso.

+Habitat

+The preferred natural habitats of T. koppesi are grassland and savanna.

+Diet

+T. koppesi preys upon ants (larvae, pupae, and adults), termite larvae, and beetles.